RavenousLegs

 Colorful mountains in Ladakh on Markha Valley Trek

-I just cannot get over the psychedelic mountains of Markha Valley!
-I couldn't stop talking about the colourful mountains to everyone after the trek.
+I’m still in awe of the psychedelic mountains of Markha Valley!
+After the trek, I couldn’t stop talking about the vibrant colors of the mountains to everyone.

 Trans Himalayan Range - Markha Valley trek in Ladakh